yegor-sokolovskiy/curl-my/tests/FILEFORMAT.md

     Accept-Encoding: nothing
     %endif

-**Note** that there is no testing abilities of the conditions.
+**Note** that there can be no nested conditions.
 You can only do one conditional at a time and you can only check for a single feature in it.

 # Variables